praxis/praxis/reference/resource-definitions.md

 to definitions found within the action block itself.

 NOTE: Currently `action_defaults` does not support sharing `routing` blocks.
-It is probable, however, that this is supported soon if use cases arise.
+It is probable, however, that this will be supported soon if the use case arises.